 Your Job As A Guest

-As the guest, there are certain things expected of you such as promoting the show on your social media sites, blog or newsletter.
+As the guest, there are certain things expected of you such as promoting the show to your social media followers, blog or newsletter.
 Not long ago, we had an author write a press release before she appeared on our show.
-That was unexpected, but very much appreciated because many authors just show up, promote their book then, leave.
+That was unexpected, but very much appreciated because many authors just show up, promote their book, then, leave.
 No thank yous, or communication whatsoever.
 If you’re having trouble understanding why that’s a bad thing, read my post: How to Approach & Pitch Social Media Influencers.

 A word to the wise: Keep in touch especially, if you plan on writing more books.
 That means, if they have a Facebook page, like it.
 If they’re on Twitter, follow them and retweet them whenever possible.
 It doesn’t take much effort to do these things.
 And if Facebook or Twitter feed overwhelms you, create lists and check on those lists often.
 Again, it’s all about sowing good Karma.

 Did You Know You Can Podcast Your Book?

 Several years ago, a few indie authors created audio versions of their books and posted them to Scribl (formerly known as PodioBooks) where they were able to grow a following.
 This in turn, created a demand for the ebook and print editions of their work.
 One of those authors actually ended up getting a publishing deal down the road, but keep in mind, it’s rare.